- Coronavirus (COVID-19)

 As part of this plan review process, a participant can discuss having a new plan in place for up to 24 months.

 In addition, the NDIA will be making changes to NDIS systems over the weekend to make sure participants have the funding they need during the COVID-19 pandemic.

-To ensure participant plans don’t end, on the day a plan is due to expire, it will be automatically be extended by 365 days.
+To ensure participant plans don’t end, on the plan's end date, it will be automatically be extended by 365 days.

 Previously these automatic plan extensions were for 28 days but will now will be 365.

-Participants who have plans that expires soon, do not need to do anything to have their plans automatically extended by 365 days.
+Participants who have plans that end soon, do not need to do anything to have their plans automatically extended by 365 days.